Beware of Trickle-Down Intimidation

 But the situation is serious, Time to be a good soldier and just salute.
 He’s scared too.
 His mortgage is still underwater, and his daughter is headed to college next year.
 This is no time to stand out as a naysayer.
-He would NEVER let the front-line see his stress.
+He would NEVER let the front-line see his stress or be at all intimidating to the frontline.
 But, he trusts his managers will get the message and translate it well.

 “I want you to fix this, by holding one-on-one coaching with everyone on this list today.
 Then report back to me on each person.
 I want to know if it’s a will issue or a skills issue.”
 Bill knows he’s being a bit rough.
 He would NEVER talk that way to the front line.
 But he’s got good team leaders who know how to handle this stuff.
 They’ll figure out a way to coach to the right skills and do something fun to motivate.

 One of Bill’s team leaders, Kathy, gets the outlier report and hears his message loud and clear.
 She leaves the meeting and then…

 Intimidating Behaviors are Contagious